 Symbol Indication

-^ Indicates that the product documentation must be consulted.
+Indicates that the product documentation must be consulted.

 Indicates a potential lifting hazard.
-For information about the weight of the instrument,
+To prevent injury, use a minimum of two people to lift the instrument.
+See Lifting Hazard on page 11 for details on the weight of the instrument.

+Indicates a potential pinch hazard.

 Indicates a potential heat hazard.

 Indicates a rotating parts hazard.

-- Indicates the location of a fuse.
+Indicates the location of a fuse.

 SN Indicates the instrument serial number.

-\sim Indicates the instrument manufacture date.
+M Indicates the instrument manufacture date.

-i Indicates that you should consult the instructions for use.
+[ji Indicates that you should consult the instructions for use.

-C US 250889 Indicates CSA certification.
+© US 250889 Indicates CSA certification.

 CE Indicates European technology conformity.

 Symbol Indication Indicates compliance with Australian radio communication requirements.
 Indicates compliance with the Waste Electrical and Electronic Equipment (WEEE) Directive of the European Union.
 You must not discard this electrical or electronic product or its components in domestic household waste or in the municipal waste collection system.
-For products under the requirement of the WEEE directive, contact your dealer or local Molecular Devices office for the procedures to facilitate the proper collection, treatment, recovery, recycling, and safe disposal of the device. © Indicates the environmental friendly use period for China RoHS.
+For products under the requirement of the WEEE directive, contact your dealer or local Molecular Devices office for the procedures to facilitate the proper collection, treatment, recovery, recycling, and safe disposal of the device.
+Indicates the environmental friendly use period for China RoHS.
 The symbol may indicate the number of years in the use period.
 EC REP Indicates that there is an authorized representative in the European community.
 Indicates the instrument manufacturer.
 REF Indicates the manufacturer catalog number.